AaronAppel/QwerkE_Framework/README.md

 QwerkE is currently only built for windows 32bit.
 Hopefully it can expand to as many platforms as possible.

 ### Note
-There is also a runtime application that has engine features such as scene editing, scripting, debugging, nice GUIS, and more!
+There is also a runtime application that has engine features such as scene editing, scripting, debugging, nice GUIs, and more!
 That project lives here: www.github.com/AaronAppel/Qwerk_Engine

 ## Getting Started